KHOmega/KH-PC-and-Linux-Setup/windows-setup.md

 ![image](https://cdn.discordapp.com/attachments/1145843947571249152/1155913161036283965/image.png?ex=653fe285&is=652d6d85&hm=0df65e98672cc34ecefe4d07b656682f8f3034baf905d81425f5c3e6ce0c1166)

-- Step 2: You will see `Kingdom Hearts II - Re:Fined v4.00` added into your mods list.
+- Step 2: You will see `Kingdom Hearts II - Re:Fined` added into your mods list.
 Tick the little box so a checkmark appears in it.

 - If you *did* install OpenKH Panacea, click `Mod Loader` ->  `Build Only`
    - If you have OpenKH set to run the game via EGS, select `Build and Run`.
 The game will load after it patches.